The-Invent0r/The-Invent0r/README.md

 - 👋 Hi, I’m @The-Invent0r
-- 👀 I’m interested in Electronics, computers, software, physics, and tech in general.
+- 👀 I’m interested in electronics, computers, software, physics, and tech in general.
 - 🌱 I’m currently learning anything cool involving technology and physics.
 From steam engines to supercomputers!
 - 📫 You can reach me on twitter: https://twitter.com/keepm0ving4ward
       or on reddit: https://www.reddit.com/user/The_Invent0r/